Marketing Management

 Upon successful completion of this program, the students should be able to:

-• LO 1.1: Critically evaluate marketing concepts and principles and their application in various decision-making processes of an organization to create customer value, build long-lasting relationships with key stakeholders, and achieve differentiation.
+- LO 1.1: Critically evaluate marketing principles and tools along with their application in organizational decision-making to create customer value, build long-lasting stakeholder relationships, and achieve competitive differentiation.

-• LO 2.1: Design effective marketing information systems to gather insights which will assist organizations in understanding, analyzing, and possibly adjusting marketing decision making to initiate likely needed organizational change to address and satisfy stakeholder needs.
+- LO 2.1: Design effective marketing information systems to gather actionable data, utilizing these insights to inform marketing decisions, drive strategic organizational change, and satisfy stakeholder needs.

-• LO 2.3: Analyze market data to identify trends and opportunities for digital marketing strategies and be able to evaluate the effectiveness of various digital marketing tools and techniques in achieving business objectives.
+- LO 2.3: Analyze market data to identify trends and opportunities, and assess the effectiveness of specific digital marketing tools and techniques in achieving overarching business objectives.

-• LO 2.5: Differentiate between customer and business markets and apply varied marketing plans and actions to offer superior customer value.
+- LO 2.5: Differentiate between consumer and business markets, applying tailored marketing plans and tactical actions to deliver superior value in each distinct context.

-• LO 3.1: Create product and service adaptations but also engage in innovations for an organization to address the changing environment and evolving customer needs, parallel to maintaining strong branding and customer loyalty.
+- LO 3.1: Design product and service innovations and adaptations that address shifting environmental factors and evolving customer needs, while simultaneously maintaining strong brand equity and customer loyalty.

-• LO 3.2: Devise successful pricing strategies to reflect quality standards, adapting to challenging financial markets while remaining profitable for stakeholders and retaining competitiveness.
+- LO 3.2: Devise pricing strategies that accurately reflect quality standards and adapt to challenging financial conditions, ensuring sustained stakeholder profitability and market competitiveness.

-• LO 3.3: Evaluate the pivotal role of selection and management of marketing channels, as well as operating effective logistics and supply chain management.
+- LO 3.3: Evaluate the strategic selection and management of marketing channels, integrating effective logistics and supply chain operations to optimize distribution networks.

 Section: A Major Requirements